v-i-s-h-n-u-b/v-i-s-h-n-u-b/README.md

 #### Hi there, I'm Vishnu Bharadwaj

-- 🌱 I’m currently learning RTL Design and VLSI.
+- 🌱 My current focus is to build technologically advanced, scalable systems required to engineer the next-generation AI-integrated infrastructure.
 - 👯 I’m looking to collaborate on Exciting Hardware projects pertaining to my domain.
-- 🔭 Currently working on contributions to open source projects.
+- 🔭 Currently working on open source contributions.
 - 📫 How to reach me: Please do message me on my LinkedIn